ildar-shaimordanov/jsxt/doc/wsx.md

 * `LINE`    - The current line
 * `FLN`     - The line number in the current file
 * `LN`      - The total line number

+The following array is available when the split mode is turned on with the `/split:...` option.

+* `FIELDS`  - The array of fields

 These special functions can be used in the loop mode only to cover the issue when we can't use `continue` and `break`.